Josh Rogers and Keibert Ruiz, his catcher with ‘crazy heart,’ guide the Nats past the Marlins

-Rogers, an energetic lefty, finished a career-high 7⅔ innings with five hits, one run, two walks and four strikeouts on his line.
+Josh Rogers, an energetic lefty, finished a career-high 7⅔ innings with five hits, one run, two walks and four strikeouts on his line.
 The 27-year-old threw 103 pitches and shaved his ERA to 2.16 in 25 innings with Washington.

 “I was pumped to get him behind [the plate] tonight, and we picked up right where we left off [with Class AAA] Rochester, like the last time I’d thrown to him,” Rogers said of Ruiz.
 “Fastball command, honestly, for me wasn’t great.
 It needs to be better.
 But it was a lot of fun working with my boy back there.”

-Hit hard in the early innings, Rogers and Ruiz still sidestepped damage.
+Hit hard in the early innings, Rogers still sidestepped damage with Ruiz.
 Their task was to match each blank frame posted by Trevor Rogers, the Marlins’ tough lefty.
 They did until the fifth, too, before Nick Fortes crushed Josh Rogers’s 0-2 slider for a solo homer.
 But the Nationals (62-89) erased the slight deficit with their methodical sixth.

 Alcides Escobar led off with a walk.
 Juan Soto followed with a strikeout, rare for him in the second half, and Josh Bell reached on an error by Marlins shortstop Miguel Rojas.
 That’s when Ruiz walked to the box, 10 for his last 18, and punched a first-pitch change-up to left.
 Escobar scored after colliding with Fortes, the Marlins’ catcher, and Bell moved up to third.
 Fortes and Escobar were checked by trainers and remained in the game.